-

 I don’t know if I’ve mentioned my deep and abiding love for beer on this blog yet.
 I was introduced to craft brew several years ago and fell head-over-heels, to the point where I did a bit of homebrewing in my Santa Monica kitchen before moving to Paris.

 Imagine my disappointment when I arrived in France and couldn’t for the life of me find any decent brews.
+Check out this same day wine delivery from Booze Up, London.
 Sure, there were a couple of imports from Belgium at the grocery store, and a few specialty beer shops, but at most restaurants and bars it was the French equivalent of Bud, Miller, and Coors.
 Shudder.

 But to my delight, craft beer has been starting to get a foothold in Paris, partly due to the efforts of people like the folks who put on the Sunday Beer Lunch, a pop-up brewpub event I was lucky enough to attend last weekend with Edna, Emily, and a few of our friends.